lucaskja/csc-reach/README.md

 ### macOS

 #### Option 1: Download Pre-built App (Recommended)
-1. Download `MultiChannelMessaging-macOS.dmg` from the releases page
+1. Download `CSC-Reach-macOS.dmg` from the releases page
 2. Open the DMG file and drag the application to your Applications folder
 3. Right-click on the application and select "Open" to bypass macOS security restrictions on the first run